Dr. Viviana Acquaviva

 Picture

-In another ongoing project, I am working with Festa Buçinca and Ari Maller to test a pipeline to discover hypotheses for physical models.
-We are looking at whether we can recover a model for the origin of galaxy sizes in semi-analytic model of galaxy formation, using feature ranking techniques to figure out what variables are important, and symbolic regression to generate our hypotheses.
+In early 2025, my possibly final Astro paper with Festa Buçinca and Ari Maller came out!
+We tested a pipeline to discover hypotheses for physical models.
+We looked at whether we can recover a model for the origin of galaxy sizes in semi-analytic model of galaxy formation, using feature ranking techniques to figure out what variables are important, and symbolic regression to generate our hypotheses.
 Spoiler alert: it's really hard!
-Together with Serafina di Gioia and Roberto Trotta, we are trying to figure out if causal structure learning (left) can help.

 As a spin-off from the project described below, I have been working with Chris Lovell, and more recently Kartheik Iyer and a few other folks at the KITP Workshop on Galaxy Evolution x ML, on learning effective physical representations for galaxy spectra.
-We are exploring two ideas: 1: Use clustering in feature space to reduce correlation and dimensionality; 2: create a “superset” of features that contains fluxes and gradients on different scales.
+We explored two ideas: 1: Use clustering in feature space to reduce correlation and dimensionality; 2: Create a “superset” of features that contains fluxes and gradients on different scales.
 Of course, the two can also be combined.
 We found that this works quite well: we can determine galaxy physical parameters (e.g., stellar mass, star formation rate, median stellar age) with minimal information loss (0-20% loss in MSE in going from 2000 to 10-100 features).
 Examples of the clusters we found can be seen on the right (affectionately dubbed "Re-discovering Photometry").
-Writing the paper is one of my resolutions for 2024.

 Picture